-In Header/Footer, We can create customize Header or Footer, instead of creating in these from the option available in Insert menu tab.
+In Header/Footer, We can create customize Header or Footer instead of creating in these from the option available in the Insert menu tab.
 This saves space and time both so that our data will look good.
-In below screenshot, there is an option of Custom Header/Custom Footer, which will enable the Header and Footer in the worksheet in print option only.
+There is an option of Custom Header/Custom Footer in the below screenshot, which will enable the Header and Footer in the worksheet in the print option only.

 Once we click on Custom Header or Custom Footer option, shown in the above screenshot, we will get a box where we can fill desired or required Header or Footer name, as shown below.

 Once we are done with filling Header and Footer names in their respective blocks, we can click on Ok to see how our Header and Footer will look like in Print Gridline view, as shown below.

-Print Gridlines has a few more advanced options.
-Which are available in File menu an Option an Advanced.
+Print Gridlines has a few more advanced options available in the File menu and Option and Advanced.
 Once we follow the mentioned path, we will get the box as shown below.

 Here, we can do further modifications.
 And after that, we will have the final print gridlines, as already shown above, to complete the Print Gridlines in Excel and its application.

 Pros of Printing Gridlines

 - Creating the print gridlines makes data presentable to anyone without showing the Header/Footer and gridlines on the current page.

 - Printing the gridlines makes data in printable form as well.
 We can print the data, with gridlines and it will be visible in output as well.

 Things to Remember

 - Gridlines can be used with shortcut key Ctrl + P, which will directly take us to the Print Preview option, which has all the discussed commands and functions.

-- Giving border in the form of Print Gridlines in any data table is very important.
-We must set print gridlines after every work, so that data set can be bound.
+- Giving borders in the form of Print Gridlines in any data table is very important.
+We must set print gridlines after every work so that the data set can be bound.